akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/source-streaming-support.md

 for example when streaming a strictly ordered dataset.
 Sometimes the concept of strict order does not apply to the data being streamed, though, which allows us to exploit this property and use an `unordered` rendering.

 This `unordered` rendering can be enabled via a configuration option as shown below.
-Effectively this will allow Akka's marshalling infrastructure to concurrently marshall up to as many elements as defined in `parallelism` and emit the first one which is marshalled onto the `HttpResponse`:
+Effectively, this allows Akka HTTP's marshalling infrastructure to concurrently marshall up to as many elements as defined in `parallelism` and emit the first one which is marshalled onto the `HttpResponse`:

 @@snip [JsonStreamingExamplesSpec.scala](../../../../../test/scala/docs/http/scaladsl/server/directives/JsonStreamingExamplesSpec.scala) { #async-unordered-rendering }